mailcow/mailcow-dockerized/README.md

 ### Remove persistent data

-Remove mysql-vol-1 to get rid fo MySQL data.
-To the same for redis-vol-1 to remove Redis data.
+Remove volume mysql-vol-1 to get rid fo MySQL data.
+Do the same for volume redis-vol-1 to remove Redis data.

 ### Scale it